Hey, your browser is out of date!

 • 1 Line: Seattle, SeaTac/Tukwila/Renton, Federal Way, Lynnwood

-• Note: Bellevue/Redmond accessible via expected connection from 1 Line to 2 Line at International District/Chinatown Station, available from early 2026
+• Note: Bellevue/Redmond is accessible via the expected connection from the 1 Line to the 2 Line at International District/Chinatown Station, available from early 2026

 Bus